lochmueller/seal/README.md

 # Credits

-Thanks [SEAL](https://php-cmsig.github.io/search/index.html) for the nice idea and TYPO3 Association for the sponsoring of the extension.
+Thanks [SEAL](https://php-cmsig.github.io/search/index.html) for the nice idea and TYPO3 Association & TYPO3 Community for the sponsoring of the extension.